MisterMoody/twigTemplates/README.md

 The `img/` folder **stores the screenshots** or other imagery to enhance text content.

-The `js/` folder **stores javascript which creates functionality**.
+The `js/` folder **stores javascript, which creates functionality**.
 This project has a single script, `siteNav.js`, that provides the functionality for the global navigation system.

 #### The `.htaccess` File